IDNR-Approved Activities

 Directions to the Visitor Center

 The Hennepin Canal Parkway basically parallels I-80 in Bureau and Henry counties in west central Illinois.
 The Parkway’s Visitor Center is one mile south of I-80, just west of Route 40.
 East or westbound travelers on I-80 should take Exit 45, turn south on Route 40.
-They almost immediately cross the Canal and in about 1 mile is the brown sign directing them to the Parkway Visitors Center.
+Then almost immediately cross the Canal and in about 1 mile is the brown sign directing them to the Parkway Visitors Center.
 Turn right (west) and proceed to the Center.

-Additional Information
+Additional Information:

 While groups of 25 or more are welcome and encouraged to use the park’s facilities, they are required to register in advance with the site office to avoid crowding or scheduling conflicts.